-Acceptable Solution: Method of achieving Element compliance and/or the Intent of the Element: fully mot ------------------------- -- -- -----------
+Acceptable T Solution: c Method of achieving Element compliance and/or the Intent of the Element: The acceptable solution will be fully met. ----------------------------- -- -- --

 Tanami Drive, Yako Mall, Shingoro Street and Magabala Road provide safe access and egress to two different destinations.
 As sealed public roads, they will be available to all residents and the public at all times and under all weather conditions.